The Bronze Duke of Edinburgh’s Award at Derwen College

 This section is about helping people, the community, society, the environment or animals.

 Encourages young people to develop practical and social skills and pursue their personal interests.

 Helps young people achieve a healthy lifestyle and a greater physical fitness.
-Physical activities can include athletics, football, martial arts, dance or swimming.
+Physical activities include a wide-range of sports or exercise including (but not limited to) athletics, football, martial arts, dance or swimming.

-This will involve planning, training for, and completing a two-day expedition.
-The expedition will include camping overnight for one night and preparing meals using camping equipment.
+This will involve planning, training for, and completing a two day/one night expedition.
+The expedition will include travel (this is usually walking, but could be by other modes, eg: bike or canoe), camping overnight for one night and preparing meals using camping equipment.

 What to expect when completing the Bronze DofE award.

 The DofE awards are, rightfully, a challenge.
 The awards push participants to learn new skills, work as a team, complete physical activities and volunteer their time to help others.